 An Emerging Field

 The very nature of environmental issues demands an interdisciplinary approach when seeking sustainable solutions.
-TC3’s Sustainability Literacy program is designed to expose students to the broad topic of sustainability through an interdisciplinary exploration of interrelated subjects.
+The College’s Sustainability Literacy program is designed to expose students to the broad topic of sustainability through an interdisciplinary exploration of interrelated subjects.
 The program will provide evidence that the student has completed a coherent course of study in the emerging field of sustainability.

-This program has been designed to complement TC3’s associate degree programs by allowing a student to earn credit toward his/her degree while at the same time pursuing the study in sustainability.
+This program has been designed to complement associate degree programs by allowing a student to earn credit toward his/her degree while at the same time pursuing the study in sustainability.
 Students may use any of their required classes or unrestricted electives to meet the program’s requirements.

 To fulfill the program requirements, students must choose one course from each of the following categories: